Updated: September 2023

 As outdoor temperatures continue to drop, the need for indoor heating soars.
 To fully maximize the heating in your home and prevent suspiciously high energy bills this winter season, it’s important to be aware of the common problems that can lead to inefficient heating.
 A residential and commercial air conditioning contractor discusses three of them here.

 Air leaks — If your home isn’t sealed properly, small cracks and gaps in its thermal envelope can easily lead to efficiency problems.
-Heated air naturally moves toward cooler environments, so when your home has a number of air leaks, treated air from inside your house will inevitably make its way outdoors.
+Heated air naturally moves toward cooler environments, so when your home has several air leaks, treated air from inside your house will inevitably make its way outdoors.
 If this is the case for you, then an energy audit is highly recommended.

-You can count on Cool Zone Air Conditioning & Heating for top-quality HVAC solutions, including commercial air conditioner installation, residential furnace replacement, system tune-ups and safety checks and more.
-Call our team at (623) 253-1018 or complete our convenient online form to schedule your appointment.
+You can count on Cool Zone Air Conditioning & Heating for top-quality HVAC solutions, including commercial air conditioner installation, residential furnace replacement, system tune-ups, safety checks, and more.
+Call our team at (623) 777-3881 or complete our convenient online form to schedule your appointment.